MicrosoftDocs/CommunityToolkit/docs/high-performance/Span2D.md

 Span2D<int> span = new Span2D<int>(p, 3, 3);
 ```

-The `Span2D<T>` type also includes custom enumerator types to easily traverse a given row, column or the entire memory area using the standard `foreach` syntax in C#, as well as performing bulk operations in a single call:
+The `Span2D<T>` type includes custom enumerator types to easily traverse a given row, column, or the entire memory area by using the standard `foreach` syntax in C#.
+It also supports performing bulk operations in a single call:

 ```csharp
 int[,] array =